elfi-dev/elfi/docs/usage/tutorial.rst

     ricker.py

-That's it!
-See the other documentation for more advanced topics on e.g.
-BOLFI, external simulators and parallelization.
+That’s it!
+See the other documentation for more advanced topics on e.g. BOLFI, external simulators and parallelization.